 Russian and foreign experts suggest that the nuclear power plant, which can be installed on the Petrel, most likely dates back to Soviet developments, including the experimental RD-0410 engine.
 After all, it was on the basis of this engine that nuclear power plants for spacecraft were subsequently created.

-Interestingly, the pioneers in the development of nuclear aviation power plants at the time were precisely the Americans.
-Research in this area began in the United States in the mid-1940s, and already in 1946, the NEPA (Nuclear Energy for the Propulsion of Aircraft) project was launched. aviation power plant).
+Interestingly, the pioneers in the development of nuclear aviation power plants at one time were made by the Americans.
+Research in this direction began in the United States in the mid-1940s, and already in 1946 the NEPA project (Nuclear Energy for the Propulsion of Aircraft - nuclear energy for an aircraft power plant) was launched.

 However, the Soviet Union did not lag behind for long: in 1947, the development of nuclear engines for aircraft began, which turned out to be much more successful than those of American colleagues.
 As a result, Russia turned out to be the only owner of compact nuclear engine development technology in the world.